GoodbyePlanet/spring-cg-bff/BLOG.md

 ##### auth-server

-The `auth-server` component server as An Authorization Server implemented with Spring Boot and the OAuth 2.0 authorization server library.
+The `auth-server` component serves as An Authorization Server implemented with Spring Boot and the OAuth 2.0 authorization server library.
 It connects to MariaDB for storing OAuth 2.0 objects, including registered clients, consents, and authorizations.
 If you run the app you can access MariaDB on http://localhost:8080/?server=oauth_db&username=oauth&db=oauth_db.
 All configurations are implemented via Spring DSL (Domain-Specific Language) in Java.